twigphp/Twig/doc/filters/trim.rst

 * ``character_mask``: The characters to strip

-* ``type``: The default is to strip from the start and the end (`both`), but `left` and `right` will strip from either the left side or right side only.
+* ``type``: The default is to strip from the start and the end (`both`), but `left` and `right` will strip from either the left side or right side only

 .. _`trim`: http://php.net/trim
 .. _`ltrim`: http://php.net/ltrim